What is the Company Directors Disqualification Act 1986?

-The Act – ((LEGISLATION “Company Directors Disqualification Act 1986” )) sought to consolidate previous legislation in this area and to act as a strong deterrent to directors who fail in their legal responsibilities and so are deemed to be ‘unfit’.
-Once a disqualification is imposed by the court, an individual cannot be a director of any company registered in the UK or an overseas company that has connections with the UK or be involved in forming, marketing, or running a company.
+The Act LEGISLATION “Company Directors Disqualification Act 1986” sought to consolidate previous legislation in this area and to act as a strong deterrent to directors who fail in their legal responsibilities and so are deemed to be ‘unfit’.
+Once the court imposes a disqualification, an individual cannot be a director of any company registered in the UK or an overseas company that has connections with the UK or be involved in forming, marketing, or running a company.

-Anyone is able to report a limited company director for misconduct, but typically, this would be the Official Receiver or a liquidator who is investigating a business that has collapsed.
+Anyone can report a limited company director for misconduct, but typically, this would be the Official Receiver or a liquidator who is investigating a business that has collapsed.
 Their official report will cover reasons for the failure, uncover any wrongdoing, and state if there are mitigating factors.
-There may then be an investigation by the Insolvency Service and if a disqualification is sought, then the proceedings must be started against the director within three years of the date of the formal insolvency of their company.
+There may then be an investigation by the Insolvency Service, and if a disqualification is sought, then the proceedings must be started against the director within three years of the date of the formal insolvency of the company.

 What Constitutes an Unfit Director?

 - Allowing a company to continue trading when it cannot pay its debts